2007 County Championship

 The 2007 County Championship season, known as the LV County Championship for sponsorship reasons, was contested through two divisions: Division One and Division Two.
 Each team plays all the others in their division both home and away.
-The top two teams from Division Two were promoted to the first division for 2008, while the bottom two sides from Division 1 were relegated.
+The top two teams from Division Two were promoted to the first division for 2008, while the bottom two teams from Division 1 were relegated.

+Teams

 Teams in the County Championship 2007: